hoanbklucky/eel4664-robotics-labs-webots-version/lab00_setup/README.md

    Because Tutorials 2 and 3 are optional, start Tutorial 4 from the completed Cyberbotics sample `C:\Program Files\Webots\projects\samples\tutorials\worlds\appearance.wbt`.
 Immediately use **File -> Save World As...** to save a working copy outside `C:\Program Files\Webots`, then follow Tutorial 4 on that copy.

 Tutorials 2 and 3 are optional.
+Do it if you want to learn how to create simple objects in Webots.
 You do not need to complete them for Lab 00.

 ## Lab 00 Completion Checklist

 - [ ] Webots R2025a launches normally
-- [ ] Python 3.11 or 3.12, 64-bit, is installed
+- [ ] Python 3.11 or 3.12 or later, 64-bit, is installed
 - [ ] `python --version` works
 - [ ] NumPy imports successfully
 - [ ] Git and VS Code are available